 Many admins are eager for advice on how to strike out on their own and begin their virtual assistant business.
-Yet they don’t know where to begin.
+Yet they don’t know where to start.

-While there’s no exact science behind becoming a VA, there are several things you can do to make the process smoother and your overall experience a more successful one.
+While there’s no exact science behind becoming a VA, there are several things you can do to make the process a smoother, more successful one.

 3. Join online VA groups.
 There are a lot of VA groups on the web and social media that offer advice, resources, and even job listings.
-Vanetworking.com and the International Virtual Assistants Association are both excellent options.
-Do some research and find the groups that best fit your needs and then get active in their forums and on social media.
+VaNetworking.com and the International Virtual Assistants Association are both excellent options.
+Do some research and find the groups that best fit your needs.
+Then get active in their forums and on social media.

 4. Read and Research.
-There are several helpful books out there for virtual assistants, including Virtually Successful: 8 Simple Ways for Virtual Assistants to Find (And Keep) Clients and The Bootstrap VA: The Go-Getter’s Guide to Becoming a Virtual Assistant, Getting and Keeping Clients, and More!
+There are several helpful books out there for virtual assistants, including Virtually Successful: 8 Simple Ways for Virtual Assistants to Find (And Keep) Clients and The Bootstrap VA: The Go-Getter’s Guide to Becoming a Virtual Assistant Getting and Keeping Clients, and More!
 Pick up one of these books and gain some valuable knowledge about the VA world.
-You can also check out VA blogs and websites, such as the onlinebusinessmanager.com and thevirtualasst.com, for additional reading.
+You can also check out VA blogs and websites for additional reading.

 5. Create your plan and implement!
 When you choose to become a VA, you are choosing to run your own business.
 This means you need a plan and the drive to implement it!
-Before I launched my VA business, I built up a transition fund to support any gap in income and provide some startup capital to launch my business.
-I invested in developing a logo and branding for my company, professional headshots, competent legal advice, two certifications, and website development training.
-And I was up and running!
-Having a plan made all the difference in starting my business with a solid foundation from day one.
+Before I launched my VA business, I built up a transition fund to support any gap in income, and provide some startup capital to launch my company.
+I invested in a logo and branding, professional headshots, competent legal advice, two certifications, and website development training.
+Having a plan made all the difference in starting my business because I had a solid foundation from day one.

-Whether you’re nearing retirement and looking for your second act, you’re between jobs, or you simply want to be your own boss, being a virtual assistant can be an excellent career move for admins.
-So if you’re entertaining the idea of starting your own VA business, I strongly encourage you to pursue the opportunity!
+Whether you’re nearing retirement and looking for your second act, you’re between jobs, or you simply want to be your own boss, being a VA can be an excellent career move.
+So, if you’re entertaining the idea of starting your own VA business, I strongly encourage you to pursue the opportunity!
 You never know where it might lead you.
-I’m living proof!
+I’m living proof of that!

 - VA Coaching & Training Co.